Features topic

 - Hackable: Being a library makes it easier to plug in other tools or your own custom solutions without stepping on toes.

-Basically, Bullseye is for Dart devs who want to make cool 2D web games with a good mix of control, performance, and a straightforward approach.
-It's about embracing Dart and modern web tech.
+Bullseye is for Dart devs who want to make cool 2D games with a good mix of control, performance, and a straightforward approach.
+It's about embracing Dart and web tech.

 Roadmap

-Here are some ideas and plans what I want to add next to Bullseye2D
+Here are some ideas and plans for Bullseye2D:

 - Export/Bindings to VanillaJS and Typescript